 - A. Regular Meetings.
 Regular meetings of the Board shall be held in the city of Austin at least once per quarter of the calendar year on dates determined by the Board. - B. Emergency Meetings.
 An Emergency Meeting of the Board may be called by the Board Chair.
 Notice of such meeting shall be communicated in the manner most likely to give the greatest amount of notice to the members.
 Every meeting notice to Board members shall contain the meeting time, place, day, and general nature of the business to be transacted. - C. Special meetings of the Board.
 Special meetings of the Board may be held at times and places as ordered by the Board during a regular meeting, or special meetings may be called by the Board Chair to be held at a time and place the Chair shall designate. - D. Notice.
 The Board Chair shall designate a location for each Board meeting.
 Notice of the meetings, including the location shall be posted pursuant to the requirements of the Texas Open Meetings Act.
 All meetings shall be open to the public, except executive sessions as discussed below.
-Notice to the public of all meetings shall be given pursuant to the Open Meetings Act.
+Notice to the public of all meetings shall be given pursuant to the Open Meetings Act. - D.E.
+Prohibition of Firearms at Board Meetings.
+In accordance with Texas Penal Code Section 46.035(c), the agency prohibits any person from carrying a handgun in the room where a meeting of the Board is being held when it is an open meeting subject to Chapter 551, Government Code.

-E. Duties of Board Members at Board Meetings:
+E.F.
+Duties of Board Members at Board Meetings:

-- Right to Speak A Board member has the right to state his or her views, opinions, positions, and recommendations but should do so professionally and respectfully in the procedural manner established or directed by the Board Chair, who shall allow and facilitate expression of dissenting or minority viewpoints. - 2.
+- 1. Right to Speak A Board member has the right to state his or her views, opinions, positions, and recommendations but should do so professionally and respectfully in the procedural manner established or directed by the Board Chair, who shall allow and facilitate expression of dissenting or minority viewpoints. - 2.
 Duty to Listen A Board member should listen respectfully to the views, opinions, positions, and recommendations of others, even those with whom he or she disagrees. - 3.
 Duty to Respect Board Decisions A Board member should abide by and not subvert or otherwise derogate to outside parties lawfully-taken Board decisions.
 If, as a matter of principle, a Board member must articulate a minority opinion, he or she may do so; however, such opinion should be announced to the Board through the Board Chair, who may call upon the dissenting Board member to articulate his or her opinion. - Duty of Confidentiality A Board member should not report the Board's executive session discussions, deliberations, or statements of Board members (including his or hers) to any third party without the Board's permission unless required by law to do so.
 Robert's Rules of Order (11th ed., 2011.)